Spina Bifida Symptoms and Effects

 Care in Adulthood

-For conditions that continue into adulthood—like spina bifida—we offer services through Gillette Lifetime Specialty Healthcare for older teens and adults.
+For conditions that continue into adulthood—like spina bifida—we offer services through the Gillette Adult Services Clinic for older teens and adults.
 Experts here and at our Adult Inpatient Unit specialize in spina bifida and its age-related effects.

 Your child will benefit from the region’s largest spina bifida program.
 Our specialists are experts in the complex treatments and services spina bifida requires.
 These specialists will work closely with your family to create a custom treatment plan, providing support and guidance every step of the way.